Skip to main content

 Shield Notes

-Smart Shield Drone ★: Activated as a limited free action, after which it hovers and protects the wielder as though he were carrying a shield personally.
 Multiple drones may be used.
-Their effects do not stack, but having more than one drone protects from all attacks on a single Action Card rather than only half.
+Their effects do not stack, but having more than one drone protects against all attacks on a single Action Card rather than only half.

 Example: Zayko activates two smart shield drones before entering a crossfire.
 He does not gain extra Parry or Cover, but he is protected against every incoming attacker on that Action Card instead of only half of them.